 Joseph arrived in the U.S. in 2007 as a refugee.
 He is now in college studying international business.
 He is still searching for his sister.

-Joseph Kim’s TED talks
+Joseph Kim’s TED talk

 In George Ayittey’s classic TED Talk from 2007, he describes two factions in Africa toggling for control — the “hippo generation,” the ruling elites riddled with corruption and inaction, and the “cheetah generation,” the fast-moving entrepreneurial leaders with the ability to create change.
 This session — guest hosted by TED Fellows Adrian Hong (who works […]Continue reading